 The College will make a determination for all students regarding the State in which a student is located at the time of enrollment based on the address provided on the admissions paperwork.
 It is the student's responsibility to immediately notify the Registrar's office, in writing, if any of their contact information changes including the address they currently reside in, phone number, or email address.
-Updates to such information is entered in the College's student information system.
+Updates to such information are entered in the College's student information system.
+Students are required to regularly check their school email inbox for updated policies and notifications.